HaleyHalcyon/spritulo/README.md

 1. *sprit(a)* “witty”
 2. *-ulo* [person characterized by said feature]

+According to a paper called *The Word Formation in Esperanto as Seen in Two Translations of _Hamlet_* by Toshifumi Noro from the National Institute of Informatics (Japan), the word *spritulo* is used in both L. L. Zamenhof’s own translation and L. N. M. Newell’s later translation of Shakespeare’s *Hamlet*.

 Kazimierz Bein a.k.a. _Dro.
 Kabe_, an early adopter of Esperanto, used this word in learning material.
 The translation below is my work:

 > _— Bone — respondis la **spritulo** — ŝutu al ĝi avenon, kaj la ostrojn donu al mi, se ili ne plaĉas al mia ĉevalo._
 >
 > “Well then,” responded the **cunning man**, “pour out some oats for it.
 And the oysters, give them to me if my horse doesn’t like them.”
 >
 > — Extract from _Aveno kaj Ostroj_ (Oats and Oysters), from _Unua Legolibro_ (First Reading Book)

-According to a paper called *The Word Formation in Esperanto as Seen in Two Translations of _Hamlet_* by Toshifumi Noro from the National Institute of Informatics (Japan), the word *spritulo* is used in both L. L. Zamenhof’s and L. N. M. Newell’s translations of Shakespeare’s *Hamlet*.

 Its Esperanto name continues the theme from my previous Google Fonts project, [Orelega](https://fonts.google.com/specimen/Orelega+One); *Orelega* is Esperanto for “big-eared”.